 How to Buy New Must-Have Products for Next to Nothing

 That’s why auctions are so much fun — they present the titillating chance of scoring something for a lot less than we would expect.
-And that leaves us feeling great, because we now have the object of our desire and we have money left in our pocket.
+And that leaves us feeling great, because we now have the object of our desire and a little money left in our pocket.

-It’s called QuiBids – and it turns out that they are selling everything from the latest new Apple iPads and iPods, to MAC and PC notebooks, to HDTV’s and gift cards from the top retailers at prices as low as 5% of regular retail prices.
+If the website is QuiBids — and you’re a smart shopper — the savings can be huge.
+How big?
+QuiBids offers everything from the latest Apple iPads and KitchenAid mixers, to MAC and PC notebooks, to HDTV’s and gift cards from the top retailers at prices as low as 95% off regular retail prices.

-Now, of course, anyone in their right mind would be skeptical of such a claim – so we looked into it to learn just how they do it.
+Naturally, anyone in their right mind would be skeptical of that claim, so we looked into it.

-It turns out that both the prices and the products are real.
+To start, both the prices and the products are real.
 QuiBids runs a unique version of the traditional auction — when you bid on an item you actually get charged a small fee of about 60 cents.
-Collectively, the amount collected for all of the bids on an item allows the company to sell the item at a price far below actual retail and even below the wholesale price they paid the manufacturer for it.
+The amount collected for all of the bids on an item lets the company make a profit, allowing them to sell that item at a price far below actual retail and even below the wholesale price they paid the manufacturer.

-Figuring out how many bids to place and when to place them involves a little strategy but on QuiBids it’s actually a lot of fun.
+The trick to winning a great deal is figuring out how many bids to place and when to place them, but on QuiBids it’s actually a lot of fun.
 Each auction has a strict time limit, and when you place your bid the system adds a little time to the auction to see if any other bids come in.
-If you have the winning bid when the clock runs out – you win the item for that price.
-According to QuiBids CEO Matt Beckham, “Thousands of people are trying QuiBids every day – and then coming back again and again - so we must be doing something right.”
+If you have the winning bid when the clock runs out, you win the item for that price.

-For the auction winner, the true cost of the item is slightly higher than their winning bid price because they have also spent a little for their bids, but this amount is usually modest, and the savings still work out to be spectacular in most cases.
+For the auction winner, the true cost of the item is slightly higher than their winning bid price because they have also spent a little for their bids; however, this amount is usually modest, and the savings still work out to be spectacular in most cases.

-And then there’s the “Buy Now” feature.
-This allows bidders who did not win an auction to still buy the product they want and apply the cost of the bids they placed as a discount on the regular product price.
-So, you still get the item and the bids you placed previously in the auction don’t cost you anything.
+Additionally, QuiBids offers a “Buy Now” feature.
+So if you don’t win an auction but still want to buy the product, you can apply the cost of the bids you placed as a discount on the regular product price.
+This is a really smart way to get something for the bids you previously placed in the auction.

-So, if you want real deals — like a new iPad for under $34, a new Nikon Digital SLR Camera for less than $24 or a new 46” LED HDTV for under $25 — check out the action at QuiBids.
+So, if you want real deals — like a new iPad Air 2 for under $30, beauitful KitchenAid mixer for 25, a new Canon EOS Rebel T5i DSLR for less than $30, or a new 46” LED HDTV for under $25 — check out the action at QuiBids.